 Label Description 1.
 Power The power light should turn solid green.
-If it does not, see "Checking Basic Router Functions" on page 25.
-2. Push 'N' Connect The WPS button/light will not be lit unless you push it to enable Push 'N' Connect (WPS) security.
+If it does not, see "Checking Basic Router Functions" on page 26.
+2. Push 'N' Connect The WPS light will not be lit unless you have set wireless security.
 See "Using Push 'N' Connect (WPS) to Configure Your Wireless Network" on page 22.
 3. Wireless The wireless light should be lit after turning on the wireless router.